pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 | :method:`get`
 | :permission:`read`
 | :path:`/v2/repositories/<repo_id>/importers/<importer_id>/sync_schedules/<schedule_id>/`
-| :return:`a schedule report for the scheduled sync`
+| :return:`a schedule report for the scheduled sync (see sample response of Scheduling a Sync for details)`